Qemu¶

 --prefix=/home/qemu-hppa/chroot-unstable \

---interp-prefix=/home/qemu-hppa/chroot-unstable --static
+--interp-prefix=/home/qemu-hppa/chroot-unstable --stable

 Linux¶